abpio/abp-commercial-docs/en/startup-templates/microservice/get-started.md

 ## Run the Solution on TYE

 You can run and debug the microservice solution using [dotnet/tye](https://github.com/dotnet/tye).
-Simply check [Microservice Template Tye Integration](./microservice-tye-integration.md).
+See the [Microservice Template Tye Integration](./tye-integration.md) document.

 ## Run the Solution on IDE